Updated: February 27, 2022

-As an employee, you wouldn’t want to get stuck in a dead end job that offers no career advancement.
-It’s the same for business – you wouldn’t want to pursue an idea which is an end to itself.
+As an employee, you wouldn’t want to get stuck in a dead-end job that offers no career advancement.
+It’s the same for business – you wouldn’t want to pursue an idea that is an end to itself.

 The best business ideas are those which you can grow and scale up.
 While almost all businesses can do this, it’s important that as early as this stage, you can already visualize the various directions where you can take it in the future.

 4. Who are and who will be my competitors?

 Even if you think your business idea is unique and pioneering, it will still experience competition from other existing businesses.

 At the very least, consider that you are trying to “get money” from a market that might think it’s better to spend their cash on other things.